jarrett/cached_uploads/README.md

+# Gem Deprecated!

+This gem is deprecated.
+Please use [Echo Uploads](https://github.com/jarrett/echo_uploads) instead.

-# Cached Uploads for Rails
+## Cached Uploads for Rails

 This module enables you to upload files and persist them in a cache in the event that the form must be redisplayed (e.g. due to validation errors).
 This module also saves